DarjaElina/room-reservation-app/README.md

 1) Download the tar file from [here](add link later)
 2) Extract the file by doubleclicking it
 3) Open the iOS simulator (requires XCode)
-4) Drag and drop the extracted .app file into the Simulator window
+4) Drag and drop the extracted file into the Simulator window
+5) Wait until the app will be installed
+6) Open it as any other application

 #### 🛠️ Alternatively, for local development
 If you have Xcode installed and want to build the app locally: